bcdev/jzarr/docs/tutorial.rst

   :end-before: example 2 code snippet 1 end
   :dedent: 8

-Prepare data which should be written with a shape of (3, 5) and an offset of (1, 1) to the center of the array.
+Prepare data which should be written with a shape of [3, 5] and an offset of [1, 1] to the center of the array.

 .. literalinclude:: ./examples/java/Tutorial.java
   :start-after: example 2 code snippet 2 begin
   :end-before: example 2 code snippet 2 end
   :dedent: 8

-Write the data
+Write the prepared data.

 .. literalinclude:: ./examples/java/Tutorial.java
   :start-after: example 2 code snippet 3 begin
   :end-before: example 2 code snippet 3 end
   :dedent: 8

-Read the entire data from the array (int[] with size 5 * 7)
+Read the entire data from the array.

 .. literalinclude:: ./examples/java/Tutorial.java
   :start-after: example 2 code snippet 4 begin